 ISBN: 9781603585453 Year Added to Catalog: 2014 Book Format: Paperback Book Art: All Text Dimensions: 6x9 Number of Pages: 272 Book Publisher: Chelsea Green Release Date: May 19, 2014 Web Product ID: 796

-Where fighting climate change and growing food with pasture cropping, permaculture, wetland restoration, rooftop farms, biodiesel, beer, and sweaty dancing.
+Where people are fighting climate change and growing food with pasture cropping, permaculture, wetland restoration, rooftop farms, biodiesel, beer, and sweaty dancing.

 This book tackles an increasingly crucial question: What can we do about the seemingly intractable challenges confronting all of humanity today, including climate change, global hunger, water scarcity, environmental stress, and economic instability?